‘Days Of Our Lives’ Spoilers: Diana Decides To Kill Marlena, Claire Commits Another Shocking Act

 — Days of our Lives (@nbcdays) February 5, 2019

-Elsewhere in Salem, Days of our Lives fans will see Jennifer Horton (Melissa Reeves) continue to have it out with her former husband, Jack Deveraux (Matthew Ashford) over his recent behavior.
+Elsewhere in Salem, Days of Our Lives fans will see Jennifer Horton (Melissa Reeves) continue to have it out with her former husband, Jack Deveraux (Matthew Ashford), over his recent behavior.

 As viewers will remember, Jack spilled the beans about Haley’s illegal immigration status on live TV during a mayoral debate between Melinda Trask and Abe Carver (James Reynolds).

 Jack then weaseled his way into the race to become Salem’s next mayor, taking on Abe in hopes of winning.
-However, Jennifer is appalled by how he has thrown Haley under the bus, and betrayed their son, JJ Devearaux’s (Casey Moss) trust by spilling the secret that he told his father in confidence.
+However, Jennifer is appalled by how he has thrown Haley under the bus, and betrayed son JJ Devearaux’s (Casey Moss) trust by spilling the secret that he told his father in confidence.

 Jack then went on TV calling for everyone in Salem to be on the lookout for Haley and call the police if they see her.